sparanoid/core.less/CONTRIBUTING.md

 5. Run `grunt test` to see if everthing works without any warning or error.

-6. Send me push request
+6. Send me push request.